davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v006 runs ARIMA(2, 0, 0) for daily dewpoint vs. long-term rolling 21-day mean dewpoint by day of year and city
 * OpenMeteoEDA_202306_v006 compiles sigma-squared for ARIMA models for a single city

+### Expansions week of 27-OCT-2025
+* OpenMeteoEDA_202306_v006 compiles sigma-squared for ARIMA models for all cities